inoue-katsumi/AutoHotkey/README.md

 ## toast_regex.ahk:

-Scan notification area for 3 messages from Slack and extract regex match and store them on copy&paste buffer, aka clipboard.
+Scan toast notification area of Windows Action Center for 3 messages from Slack and extract regex match and store them on copy&paste buffer, aka clipboard.
 Requires Acc.ahk

 For screenshots, [please see my blog.](https://katsumiinoue.wordpress.com/2020/05/03/autohotkeyslack%e9%80%9a%e7%9f%a5grep/)